 The interruption of in-person learning in 2020 was one of the most significant challenges in education.
 As many educators and students had to pivot to Google Classrooms and Zoom meetings, the value of clear communication became more apparent than ever, especially given that many campuses are relying on hybrid models for the Fall 2021 semester.

-In the computer science community, reviewing or collaborating on students’ code no longer meant sitting side-by-side or looking over their shoulders–it turned into emails, chat messages, and comments that tried to pinpoint where in the file you were working on, and what changes you recommended.
+In the computer science community, reviewing or collaborating on students’ code no longer meant sitting side-by-side or looking over their shoulders–it turned into emails, chat messages, and comments that tried to pinpoint where in the file you were working.
 To help overcome some of the roadblocks of remote collaboration, in 2020, Codio released the Remote Student Feedback Toolkit, which includes Code Playback, Cursor Presence, and In-Line Code Commenting.

 While the Remote Student Feedback Toolkit allows instructors and students to easily identify and communicate with each other on code, a request for audio in Codio appeared on our Feedback forum in May 2020.
 Immediately understanding that sometimes there is no substitute for face-to-face communication, we made plans to integrate audio, visual, and chat features into the platform–all of which are now available to any instructor.